OrangeFox86/DreamcastControllerUsbPico/README.md

   <img src="images/Maple_Bus_Start_Sequence.png?raw=true" alt="Maple Bus Start Sequence"/>
 </p>

-#### Side Note on Start Sequence

-Some sources claim that B transitioning LOW is part of the start sequence.
-However, the patent for Maple Bus shows that the start sequence ends when both A and B are HIGH.
-I will need to verify this by forcing some actual hardware to transmit 128 words of data which would make the first bit HIGH.
-The question is then: does the B line transition LOW then back HIGH before getting clocked or will it remain HIGH?
-According to the patent, I assume B should remain HIGH.

 ### End Sequence

 Every packet is completed with an end sequence to commit the data to the target component.